geeknozy/Arch-Linux-Installation-Guide/README.md

 #### Optional Step <br />

-mkinitcpio is a Bash script used to create an initial ramdisk environment<br />
+> mkinitcpio is a Bash script used to create an initial ramdisk environment<br />

 ```
 mkinitcpio -P
 ```
-wait for this to complete <br />
+> wait for this to complete <br />

 --------------------------------------------------------------------------------------------------------------------------------<br />

 #### Step 21: Give password for root user. <br />
-root password so create strong password and confirm. <br />
+> this is to set root user password so create strong password and confirm. <br />
 ```
 passwd
 ```
 --------------------------------------------------------------------------------------------------------------------------------<br />
 #### Step 22: Downlaod grub boot loader. <br />
 ```